-Facebook, Google+, Instagram, Twitter, Tumblr…these social media entities are readily becoming an essential unit within the business world.
+Facebook, Google+, Instagram, Twitter…these social media entities have become an essential unit within the business world.
 Woven into the very fabric of data collection, social media monitoring is being utilized as a data extraction tool to better predict, collect, and analyze various data events within any organization.
-By enabling users to better predict patron purchases, collect useful information from potential threat sources and analyze current industry trends, social media monitoring is widely adaptable.
+By enabling users to better predict patron purchases, collect useful information from potential threat sources, and analyze current industry trends, social media monitoring is widely adaptable.

-“With the asset protection/loss prevention industry shifting from a reactive presence to a more proactive force over the last several years, social media monitoring has become an essential function within our industry,” states Abraham Gonzalez, asset protection analyst, data systems, and central investigations for Bloomingdales.
+“With the asset protection/loss prevention industry shifting from a reactive presence to a more proactive force, social media monitoring has become an essential function within our industry,” states Abraham Gonzalez, asset protection analyst, data systems, and central investigations for Bloomingdales.
 “Today social media monitoring allows retailers to monitor for civil unrest, work place threats of violence, negative asset protection public perception, and predict trends in customer satisfaction that could lead to adverse impact.

 “Social media has become synonymous with the way information is communicated during this day and age.
 Unlike the mediums for communication in the past, social media information is instant, easily disseminated, widespread, and has now become an essential intelligence resource for any organization.”